Njanteng/pl-300-review-exam-questions/README.md

 # pl-300-review-exam-questions

-This is website that have dropdown questions and answers to review the PL-300 exam.
+This website has dropdown questions and answers to review the PL-300 exam.